andleb/derivatives/README.md

 ## Overview
 The project roughly follows the second edition of the aforementioned book, which was published in 2008.
 While the numerics and mathematics haven't changed, *C++* has gone through quite a bit of a revolution in the time since.
 Due to this fact, the original book includes some now archaic elements, such as a self-implemented smart pointer.
 All such were replaced with their modern equivalents.
 Some chapters do not correspond to a concrete problem and have been excluded; in others, the sub-problems have often been consolidated/handled in a more generic way.

-The code itself is separated into the driver/playground routines, located in *mains*, and the library, located in *src*.
+The code itself is separated into two directories:
+ * **src**: the library itself
+ * **mains**: auxiliary driver/playground code

 The *mains* correspond to each relevant chapter.
-Take a look at the list of includes, corresponding to each executable in *CMakeLists.txt*, to follow along with the development of the library.
+Take a look at the list of includes corresponding to each executable in *CMakeLists.txt*, to follow along with the development of the library as the book progresses.

 #### Ch.
 1 - 5: